Skip to main content

 {

-"read:": "auth.openid in get(`database.B.${doc.shopId}`).owner"
+"read": "auth.openid in get(`database.B.${doc.shopId}`).owner"

 }

-1. The variable doc present in the get parameters must appear in the query condition using == or in.
-If in is used, only a single value is allowed, i.e., doc.shopId in array, array.length == 1
+1. When the get parameter contains a doc variable, this variable must appear in the query condition using == or in.
+If the in method is used, only a single value is allowed for in, that is, doc.shopId in array and array.length == 1